 What if we told you there was another type of real estate that required less bullish tactics to make a solid amount of money online?

-The digital real estate world provides so many ways to make passive income and build wealth without having to go anywhere except your home office chair.
-If you are savvy with the online world, enjoy creating content, blogging, publishing ideas, and building your brand, then this day job might be for you.
+The virtual world of real estate provides so many ways to make passive income and build wealth without having to go anywhere except your home office chair.
+If you are savvy with the online world and enjoy creating content, blogging, publishing ideas, and building your brand, then this day job might be for you.

 First, we have to ask what exactly digital real estate is.